Holy Crap… I’m in Khon Kaen!!!

 Phra Mahathat Kaen Nakhon

 And that was about it for Khon Kaen, except for their really great night market.
-I didn’t go to single restaurant here either, just like in Udon.
+I didn’t go to a single restaurant here either, just like in Udon.
 I pigged out on Thai street food every night.
 The next morning I checked out of my hotel and booked a Grab back to the airport to get my next rental car and then broke up my drive to the next stop visiting several cool Khmer ruins along the way.

 Ku Kaew